burt202/lite-uploader/docs/examples.md

       });
     </script>

-### Mutilple Progress
+### Progress Event On Multiple Files

-How to track progress on multiple files when the singleFileUploads options is set
+How to track progress on multiple files when uploading them one by one (using singleFileUploads option)

     <input type="file" name="fileUpload[]" class="fileUpload" multiple />
     <pre></pre>